hydpy-dev/hydpy/hydpy/docs/rst/programming_style.rst

 Introspection
 -------------

-One nice feature of Pythons are its "introspection" capabilities, allowing to analyse (and, when necessary, modify) objects at runtime with little effort.
+One nice feature of Python is its "introspection" capability, allowing to analyse (and, when necessary, modify) objects at runtime with little effort.

 *HydPy* makes extensive use of these introspection features, whenever it serves the purpose of relieving non-programmers from writing code lines